carlosdorelli/GCloud-SSH-Login/README.md

 ```
 Now it's just login into your Virtual Machine using the user root and the password you wrote in the third step.

-## Get in contact
+## Contributing
-If you have any doubt just contact me by Discord "Eldremor#0001".
+If you find error please tell me on my [Discord Server](https://discord.gg/SbFUjMw) that I will fix it.
+I'm new at coding so please be patient.